vapoursynth/vapoursynth/doc/api/vapoursynth4.h.rst

 struct VSFilterDependency
 -------------------------

-   Contains information about a VSCore_ instance.
+   Contains information about a filter's dependencies, used to determine the cache behavior when creating a filter.

    .. c:member:: VSNode *source